deadrix00/WikipediaViewer/README.md

 # WikipediaViewer
-a simple web project that takes an input and gives you some similar wikipedia articles.
+a simple web project that gives you some wikipedia articles that have a similar title to what you entered, it works like a keyword!
 By clicking on the "RANDOM ARTICLE" button, you'll be redirected to a random article :)